 Mid-May proved beneficial for many high-voltage transmisison developers, as the Federal Energy Regulatory Commission’s “high-voltage gravy train” kept delivering the cash.
-Five additional transmission projects received incentives, including bonsues to the project’s return on equity or rate recovery during construction. … Read More
+Five additional transmission projects received incentives, including bonsues to the project’s return on equity or rate recovery during construction.
+Earlier this year, I wrote about FERC’s program of incentives for new transmission projects, noting two … Read More

 The use of tax credits as the primary federal incentive for renewable energy has often stymied cities, counties, and cooperatives from constructing and owning their own wind farm.
 But the temporary cash grant in lieu of the tax credit (expiring this December) has opened the door for one South Dakota cooperative and over 600 local investors:

 The Crow Lake Wind Project, built by electric cooperative Basin Electric subsidiary PrairieWinds SD 1, Inc., is located just east of Chamberlain, S.D.
 With 150 MW of the project’s 162 MW owned by Basin Electric subsidiary PrairieWinds SD1, Inc., the facility has taken over the title of being the largest wind project in the U.S. owned solely by a cooperative, according to Basin Electric. [emphasis added]

 The project is also distinguished for having local investors in addition to ownership by the local cooperative: